-The SA and sponsor shall comply with all provisions of 7 CFR Parts 225 and 245 and current policy issued by the USDA Food and Nutrition Service.
-The SA is required to provide training to sponsors and monitor sponsor operations in accordance with 225.7 and provide appeal rights in accordance with 225.13.
-The Sponsor further agrees to the following specific provisions, as applicable:
+The SA and sponsor shall comply with all provisions of 7 CFR Parts 225 and 245 and the current policy issued by the USDA Food and Nutrition Service.
+The SA is required to provide training to sponsors and monitor sponsor operations in accordance with 225.7 and provide appeal rights in

-- 1. To retain final financial and administrative responsibility for the Program. - 2.
-To operate a nonprofit food service.
+1. To retain final financial and administrative responsibility for the Program.

+2. To operate a nonprofit food service.